 HIV Training Program in the Criminal Justice System

-The National Institute of Drug Abuse (NIDA) division of the National Institutes of Health (NIH) provides funding for the HIV Training Program in the Criminal Justice System, a research training program that is a collaborative effort of faculty Columbia’s Mailman School of Public Health and the School of Social Work.
-Learn More.
+The National Institute of Drug Abuse (NIDA) division of the National Institutes of Health (NIH) provides funding for the HIV Training Program in the Criminal Justice System, a research training program that represents a collaborative effort of faculty at Columbia’s Mailman School of Public Health and the School of Social Work.
+Learn More

 Initiative for Maximizing Student Development